-Universiti Malaysia Terengganu Faculty of Business, Economics and Social Development lecturer Associate Prof Dr Roshaiza Taha said it would not surprise her if some B40 families had taken to practising food rationing, a situation that should not be happening in Malaysia.
+Universiti Malaysia Terengganu Faculty of Business, Economics and Social Development lecturer Associate Prof Dr Roshaiza Taha said it would not surprise her if some B40 families have taken to practising food rationing, a situation that should not be happening in Malaysia.

-In fact, she added, the current situation might also compel some households to sacrifice food items they enjoyed previously.
+In fact, she added, the current situation may also compel some households to sacrifice some of the food items they have been enjoying all these years.

-"The food issue is critical because not only have prices gone up sharply, supplies are not enough to meet the demand," she said.
+"The food issue is critical because not only have prices gone up sharply but supplies too have been insufficient to meet the demand," she said.

-Roshaiza said the time had come for relevant bodies such as the Federal Agricultural Marketing Authority (Fama), Malaysian Agricultural Research and Development Institute (Mardi), Agriculture Department and Fisheries Department to devise strategies to reduce the nation's dependence on food imports.
+She also said the time has come for relevant bodies such as the Federal Agricultural Marketing Authority (FAMA), Malaysian Agricultural Research and Development Institute (MARDI), Department of Agriculture and Department of Fisheries to devise strategies to reduce the nation's dependence on food imports.

-"I believe these agencies have been given huge allocations for research on sustainable food resources.
-It's time the government evaluated the findings of their studies, especially research related to food resources.
+"I believe these agencies have been given huge allocations to do research on sustainable food resources.
+It's time for the government to evaluate the findings of their studies, especially research related to food resources.